Egyptian Red Sea - Safaris

 The Egyptian government, who set up the Ras Mohammed National Park in 1983 and more recently Dolphin House National Park, recognizes the special biodiversity of the area.
 The rules and regulations governing this area protect local wildlife, which has become a major draw for tourists, in particular for diving enthusiasts.

 The Brother islands are located in the middle of the Red Sea.
 The Brothers are considered to be among the best dives site in the world.
 Steep vertical walls with fantastic coral growth and rich fish life means great diving.
 Two beautiful wrecks - the Aida and the Numidia rest on the slopes of El Akhawein (Big Brother).
 Thresher sharks, grey reef sharks, whitetips, hammerheads, oceanic whitetips (Longimanus) and silky sharks are the most common sharks to encounter at The Brothers.

 Next to The Brothers, Daedalus is another top place for scuba diving.
 The Daedalus reef is also located in the middle of the Red Sea.
 A long boat ride to the lighthouse of Daedalus island will give you another opportunity to meet all kinds of sharks, but in particular hammerheads.
 Unspoiled huge corals, big schools of fish, mantas and even the majestic whale shark can be seen here.

 Elphinstone is likewise a unique experience.
 The East and West walls are covered in soft corals and encounters with morays, napoleons and at shallow depth scorpion fish are very likely.

-All diving and freediving, is done from a live-aboard.
-Thus can sail to rather remote areas to encounter sharks, especially the oceanic whitetip sharks.
-We dive three times during the day and begin lecturing in the late afternoon until dinner.
+All diving and freediving are done from a live-aboard.
+These boats can sail to somewhat remote areas to encounter sharks, especially the oceanic whitetips.
+Dives take place three times a day; daily lectures begin in the late afternoon hours until dinner.